dinhngockhanh/CINner/README.md

 ## Input data

-`r CINner` takes as input several `csv` files that dictate the evolution model.
+`CINner` takes as input several `csv` files that dictate the evolution model.
 The user can either create them from scratch or by using a suite of R functions.
 The prefix `*` in the filenames must match the model name to be given later to the simulator.

 ### Model variables